-When evaluating site effectiveness, it is crucial to consider both direct and indirect competition.
+When conducting research for website effectiveness, it is crucial to consider both direct and indirect competition.

 Here is an example of competition faced by a destination visitor website such as nycgo.com, visitlasvegas.com, or visitorlando.com.